fanderzon/rust-hacknight-projects/README.md

 http://exercism.io/exercises/rust/bowling/readme

 ## Medium level project
 Build something fun with Rocket, the fast and friendly web framework.
+Maybe continue on the [Note taker API](https://github.com/fanderzon/rocket-api) and build a web app?

 > It is recommended to have a decent familiarity with Rust itself, as learning enough of the ins and outs of a framework to build something can be hard enough in 2 hours.